nztim/ses/readme.md

 * `composer require nztim/ses`.
 * Add the service provider to app.php: `NZTim\SES\SesServiceProvider`.
-* Optionally publish config and views with `php artisan vendor:publish`.
+* Optionally publish config and email views with `php artisan vendor:publish`.

 ### Configuration

 * Follow configuration for nztim/sns, including setting up a route to receive webhooks.
 Connect it to `NZTim\SNS\Examples\WebhookController` or your own version.
 * `SesServiceProvider` configures event listeners to handle SNS messages.
 * Add the topic ARNs you wish the SES package to listen to, '*' is a wildcard (str_is() used for comparison).
-* If `ses.log_sns_subs` is enabled, SNS subscription events are logged.
-* If `ses.sns_subs_recipient` contains a valid email address, SNS subscription events are emailed.
+* SNS subscription/unsub events are logged and if `ses.sns_subs_recipient` contains a valid email address, are sent to that address as well.
-* By default, SNS subscription/unsubscribe events are logged and emailed to `ses.sns_recipient` (if set).
-    * To handle things differently, set `ses.log_sns` to false and set up your own listeners.

 ### Usage